The Realities of Research Data Management

-Fundamental to any capacity acquisition process are the incentives that prompt decision-makers to take action.
-Two interrelated issues of particular importance are: the nature of the institutional problem that the acquisition of RDM capacity is perceived to solve; and the internal and external sources of pressure, petitioning and other inducements that motivate action to address that problem.
-This third report in the series will explore the incentives that inspired the acquisition of RDM capacity on the part of the four research universities described in our case studies, and seek both the general patterns and context-dependent circumstances that shaped these incentives.
+In this third report in the series, Incentives for Building University RDM Services, the authors explore the incentives that inspired the acquisition of RDM capacity on the part of the four research universities described in the case studies, and describe both the general patterns and context-dependent circumstances that shaped these incentives.

 Based on the case studies, as well as the broader RDM landscape, the authors organized these incentives into four broad categories: compliance, evolving scholarly norms, institutional strategy, and researcher demand.